 2. Artist Trust

 If you are a resident of Washington state, this is the grant for you.

-The Grants for Artists Program (GAP) awards up to $1,500 annually to 60 practicing literary and visual artists.
+The Grants for Artists Project (GAP) awards up to $1,500 annually to 50+ practicing literary and visual artists.
 Grant money can support the “development, completion or presentation of new work.”

-Applications for the next round of grants should be available in early 2017; check out the details here.
+Applications for the next round of grants will be open from May 26 to June 29, 2020; check out the details here.
 The organization also connects artists to an array of services, including career development, legal support, residencies and continuing education (just to name a few).

 The recipient is required to give one public lecture on the campus and to informally meet with Bard students, but the rest of the time is devoted to their writing project.

 This grant for writers is awarded annually, and the 2021 application will be available from March 1, 2020 to June 15, 2020.
 The application process is very straightforward; no lengthy FAQ pages here.

 Applicants should have published at least one book, three copies of which must be submitted with a cover letter explaining their next project and their C.V.

 If contemporary visual art is your writing area of expertise, you’re in luck.
 This grant funds writers who are passionate and knowledgeable about contemporary art and whose work will broaden the arts writing audience.

 Emerging talent is welcome to apply.
 Writers can apply for a grant ranging from $15,000 to $50,000 in one of five project types: blog, article, book, new and alternative media, or short-form writing.
 Keep your eye out for the application period to reopen in spring 2020.